derrickLouis/mouseMaze/README.md

 ## How to Play

-1. **Choose Maze Size**: Select from Small (8x8), Medium (10x10), Large (12x12), or Extra Large (15x15)
-2. **Select Algorithms**: Choose pathfinding algorithms for the Red and Blue mice
+1. **Select Algorithms** for Red and Blue from the dropdowns.
-3. **Generate New Maze**: Use "New Maze" button to create a fresh maze layout (guaranteed to have paths)
+2. **Generate a New Maze** with "New Maze" (paths guaranteed).
-4. **Start the Game**: Click "Auto Play" to watch the mice compete automatically, or use "Step" for manual control
+3. **Start** with "Auto Play" or use **Step** for manual turns.
-5. **Watch the AI**: Observe how each algorithm navigates the maze and makes strategic decisions
-6. **Sabotage**: Mice can use sabotage tokens to block opponents or create new paths
+4. **Toggle Path Overlay** to see each mouse's current planned route.
-7. **Win Condition**: First mouse to reach the cheese wins!
+5. **Win Condition**: First mouse to reach the cheese wins.

 ## Game Mechanics

-- **Movement**: Each mouse can move up to 2 steps per turn
+- **Movement**: Up to 2 cells per turn along the chosen algorithm's path.
-- **Sabotage**: Remove a wall and place it elsewhere (with restrictions)
-- **Strategy**: Mice evaluate whether to move or sabotage based on opponent distance and available tokens
+- **Sabotage**: Consumes 1 token.
+Removes one wall and places it in another empty cell (mice/cheese cells are excluded).
+The AI evaluates options and will only sabotage if it yields higher strategic value than moving.
-- **Forced Movement**: If a mouse hasn't moved for 2 turns, it must move
+- **Forced Movement**: If a mouse did not move on its previous turn, it is forced to move on its next turn.
+- **Turn Order**: Red starts; turns alternate.
+Auto-play advances turns at the selected speed.

 ## Technical Details

-- Built with React 18
+- React 18
-- Uses Tailwind CSS for styling
+- Tailwind CSS for styling
 - Lucide React for icons
-- Real-time pathfinding visualization
+- Real-time pathfinding visualization with algorithm-specific highlighting, including bidirectional forward/backward coloring
-- Responsive design

-## Bugs Fixed

-1. **File Extension**: Fixed missing `.jsx` extension that caused linter errors
-2. **Dependencies**: Added proper `package.json` with all required dependencies
-3. **Import Path Error**: Moved MouseMaze component into `src/` directory to fix React build system import restrictions
-4. **UpdatePaths Bug**: Fixed incorrect parameter passing in `updatePaths` function
-5. **useEffect Dependencies**: Removed `currentPlayer` from dependency array to prevent interval restart issues
-6. **Clean Imports**: Removed unused `useCallback` import
+## Known Limitations (current state)

+- Maze size is fixed at 10x10.
+- Both mice use the same emoji (rings/colors differentiate positions).
+- Speed slider maps to turn interval; labeling may feel inverted depending on expectation.

 ## Project Structure